anjleenatufail/University-Campus-Network-CiscoPacketTracer/README.md

 6. Configuring DHCP Server (Router as the DHCP Server)
 7. Configuring SSH for secure Remote access
 8. Configuring RIPv2 as the routing protocol
-9. Configuring switchport security or Port-Security on the switches
+9. Configuring Email and Web Server
 10. Host Device Configurations